 Progressive elaboration means that you don’t develop all of the components of your project plan at one time and then start work.
-Instead, you let the various elements of our project plan, like the schedule and the budget interact and as you develop one, you may alter another.
+Instead, you let the various elements of our project plan (like the schedule and the budget) interact.
+As you develop one, you may alter another.
 This process takes longer but it yields a much better plan.

 What if I have never done a project the PMI way?
 Our organization never does all the steps.

 Believe me, you are not alone.
-There may not be anyone who has ever done a project following every step that PMI includes in the Project Management Body of Knowledge (PMBOK Guide®).
+There may not be anyone who has ever done a project following every step that PMI includes in their Guide to the Project Management Body of Knowledge (PMBOK® Guide).
 95% of the projects done globally have a project team of three people or less.
 For projects of that size, many of the steps PMI has identified are simply too much.
 Even for the small number of project managers who manage very large projects, not all the pieces are necessary or desirable.
 So don’t feel bad if you haven’t done some of PMI’s steps.
 For example, we have had clients with thirty-year project management careers who have never done risk management.

 Why is there so little “doing” and so much planning in this PMI stuff?
 This way of doing projects will make them take forever.

 There’s no question that PMI and the best practices in project management stress planning.
 This is a good thing.
-It lets projects deliver scope on time and on budget because you’re not diverted from those goals by having to decide what to do next or by firefighting.
-Think about how much time you spend with your team trying to figure out what to do next when you’re in the middle of a project.
-Or how much time you spend solving problems and fighting fires you could have anticipated but didn’t.
-The heavy focus on planning is a good thing and well worth your while to learn (and practice).
+It produces projects that deliver the scope on time and on budget because you and the team aren’t diverted from those goals by the need to decide what to do next or fight fires.
+Think about how much time you spend with your team mid-project trying to figure out what to do next.
+Or how much time you spend solving problems and fighting fires you could have anticipated before you ever started work.
+PMI’s heavy focus on planning is a good thing and well worth your while to learn (and practice).